OISF/suricata/doc/userguide/upgrade.rst

   been increased, but should not be an issue in most cases.
 - Datasets now have a default max limit for hashsize of 65536.
 This is configurable via the ``datasets.limits`` options.
+- For detect inspection recursion limits, if no value is provided, the default is now set to 3000.

 Removals
 ~~~~~~~~